2muchcoffeeman/TITokenFieldView/README.markdown

 # TITokenFieldView

 ### A control which mimics the To: field in Mail and Messages.
 Kinda like an NSTokenField.

+## iPad Modifications

+This is a heavily modified version if TITokenFieldView.
+I performed the modifications firstly as a learning exercise, and secondly to make it suit my needs.
+This branch was taken in 2012 and the modifications extensive enough that I have not bothered attempting to merge back changes from the original project.

+The following modifications were relevent in 2012 when I made the changes in 2012.

+### Modifications
+- Add a TITokenFieldView to your view using Interface Builder
+- Rounded rectangle indicating the input is drawn on the scroll view and not the inner textfield
+- Tokens are drawn on a single line and the scroll view does not resize vertically
+- The view automatically scrolls to the right as you type

 ## Usage